University of St Andrews

 - FM5003 (New Directions in Film Studies), module co-taught by several staff members

 - 1 single-taught elective module on offer

 Film Studies is centrally located in two buildings on North Street and is next door to the local independent cinema, New Picture House, which screens popular films.
 The Department works closely with the Byre Theatre, the Edinburgh International Film Festival and the Dundee Contemporary Arts centre.

 The department currently consists of eight permanent staff members, all leaders in their respective fields.
 Our research profiles can be consulted here.

 Necessary Language Skills

 The requested language proficiency is Profile 5-D, which is meant to be equivalent to B2 on the CEFR.
 Please make sure to include your language certificate to your motivation letter when you apply for your mobility at the University of St. Andrews.

 Comprehensive information for those wishing to apply for IMACS through the University of St Andrews can be found here.

-All IMACS students wishing to spend a semester at St Andrews must still apply directly to the Global Office, following the steps listed at the Global Office website here.
+IMACS students applying to St Andrews for a semester at St Andrews must still apply directly to the Global Office, following the steps listed at the Global Office website here.
 Please check the website early and respect the posted deadlines.
 (In 2020 the deadline to apply for Semester One was 15 May, and the deadline to apply for Semester Two was 31 October).
 For detailed questions, you should contact the Global Office directly as some information might change from year to year.